How do you rate this information / service?

 We also have a grant called a CHEEP grant to help landlords improve the energy efficiency of rented accommodation.

-The Home Energy Conservation Act 1995 requires the Council to produce reports setting out how it plans to help improve the energy efficiency of homes in the district.
-The Council's latest HECA report can be viewed and downloaded, and there is also a supporting document which gives additional information about what has been achieved.
+The Home Energy Conservation Act 1995 requires the council to produce reports setting out how it plans to help improve the energy efficiency of homes in the district.
+You can download the council's latest HECA report on the right as well as a supporting document that gives additional information on what has been achieved.